 Raffi is a Canadian singer-songwriter who has been popular with children and their parents for many years.
 (In 1992, the Washington Post called him “the most popular children’s singer in the English-speaking world.”)
 Raffi’s music is gentle and melodic, with simple arrangements.
 Sung in a warm, clear voice, his songs are especially good for babies and small children.
 (Raffi has been an important part of our own playlist.)

 Suggested CDs: The Singable Songs Collection ; Baby Beluga

-Here’s Raffi, from a few years back, singing “Apples and Bananas.”
+Here’s Raffi, from years gone by, singing “Baby Beluga.”

 Another good choice for babies and small children is the music of Hap Palmer, a longtime favorite in preschools.
 His homey melodies can be useful as background music, and are also, with their emphasis on early childhood skills (motor skills, language acquisition, etc.), well-suited to interaction between adult and child.
 (Personally, I find Raffi easier on the ears.)

 Suggested CDs: So Big—Activity Songs for Little Ones ; Getting to Know Myself

 Laurie Berkner is an American musician who plays peppy, humorous songs for young children. (“Pig On Her Head” is a good example.)
 I wish I had known about her music earlier—as my kids are probably past the intended audience at this point—but for preschool children and their parents, a Laurie Berkner CD would make a winning addition to your collection.

 Suggested CDs: Best of the Laurie Berkner Band ; Buzz Buzz